isomerpages/govtech-im8/_catalog/Software Supply Chain.md

 ### Risk Statement

-Without verifying the signatures of code and artifacts before deployment or runtime, there's an increased risk of deploying tampered or malicious software, compromising the integrity and security of the system.
+Without verifying the signatures of code and artefacts before deployment or runtime, there's an increased risk of deploying tampered or malicious software, compromising the integrity and security of the system.

-<a id="sc-10"></a>
+<a id="sc-9"></a>
-## SC-10: Internal Code Collaboration and Sharing
+## SC-9: Internal Code Collaboration and Sharing

 ### Control Statement